dominik-najberg/symfony-api-example/README.md

 # symfony-api-example

 Symfony is supposed to be a technological detail.
-Here is my proposition on how to do it.
+Here is my proposal on how to do it.

 The tests are your documentation.